-Base orphan pension: Each orphan receives 40% of the deceased's pension; 80% for a full orphan, up to 60% of the maximum monthly old-age pension (1,368 francs).
+Base orphan pension: Each orphan receives 40% of the deceased's pension; 80% for a full orphan, up to 60% of the maximum monthly old-age pension (1,392 francs).

-The minimum monthly orphan's pension is 456 francs.
+The minimum monthly orphan's pension is 464 francs.

-The maximum monthly orphan's pension is 912 francs.
+The maximum monthly orphan's pension is 928 francs; 1,392 francs for a full-orphan pension.

-Benefit adjustment: Benefits are adjusted every 2 years according to changes in prices and wages.
+Benefit adjustment: Benefits are adjusted every two years according to changes in prices and wages.